 First things first: Do you want a big or small wedding?

-Size matters; at least when it comes to planning a wedding.
+Size matters; at least when you’re planning a wedding.

-It is not as straight-forward as saying that a small wedding is cheap and a big wedding is expensive, but it is a starting point.
-If you are looking for a budget wedding, you should definitely consider having a small guest list.
+It is not as straightforward as saying that a small wedding is cheap and a big wedding is expensive, but, at the same time, it is a starting point.
+If you are looking for a budget wedding, you should definitely consider having a limited guest list.

 Before you start contacting any vendors or ask for quotes, ask yourself this: “Do we want a small or big wedding?“.
 Naturally, it is up to you to decide what you consider a small wedding and not.
 This might depend on the size of your family, your cultural background, your religion etc.

-Once you have an idea of what the general size of your wedding will be like, jump into the specifics of setting a wedding budget and choosing a wedding guest list.
+Once you have an idea of what the general size of your wedding will be like, you can jump into the specifics of setting a wedding budget and choosing a wedding guest list.

 1. Set a budget